vikian050194/fandom/README.md

 ## Attention

-Until `v1.0.0` is released any breaking changes could be introduced without major version bumping
+Until `v1.0.0` is released any breaking changes could be introduced without major version bumping.

 ## About

-**fandom** is a lightweight vanilla package that helps build DOM nodes
+**fandom** is a lightweight vanilla package that helps build DOM nodes.

-It has quite limited abilities but it's good enough in simple cases
+It has quite limited abilities but it's good enough in simple cases.

+By the way, there is [todo list](./TODO.md).

 ## Motivation